Cyber Security

 The three top cyber security frameworks for your business

-18th Feb 2021 | 6 min read
+18th Feb 2021 | 9 min read

-Three types of cyber security framework
+Three categories of cyber security frameworks

 Framework | Infinity Group

-Next, let’s dive a little more into each framework’s compliance requirements.
+Let’s dive a little more into each framework’s compliance requirements.

 The Cyber Essentials scheme

 Cyber Essentials is a self-assessment option that assures protection against a wide variety of the most common cyber attacks.
+There is also Cyber Essentials Plus, which involves an external vulnerability scan and a test from a third-party certification body.

 An initial audit will help ascertain whether the organisation has the necessary measures in place to defend itself against the most common forms of cyber attacks.
+You can then go through the self-assessment and, if you pass, you’ll receive a certificate to showcase your proven cyber security standards.

 Attaining certification in either Cyber Essentials or Cyber Essentials Plus (for advanced compliance) requires that five key controls are implemented: